arikno/atlas_clusters_mapping/README.md

 3. Create an API key with read permissions
 4. Copy the Public Key and Private Key
 5. Get Organization ID from "Settings" → "Organization Settings"
+6. Get Project ID from the project's URL or "Settings" → "Project Settings"

 ## License

 This script is provided as-is for collecting MongoDB Atlas metadata.
 It is not supported by MongoDB, Inc. under any of their commercial support subscriptions or otherwise.
-Any usage of keythe script is at your own risk.
+Any usage of this script is at your own risk.